A unified recipe for deriving (time-uniform) PAC-Bayes bounds: Extensions

 Observe that the confidence sequence depends on the prior $\nu$ and posterior $\rho$.
 It does not hold simultaneously across all such distributions.

-Many of the bounds generated in previous sections are based on processes which are themselves based on tail bounds on the term $\lambda(\mu_i(\theta) - f(Z_i,\theta))$, many of which hold for all $\lambda\in\R$.
-By considering $-\lambda$ and applying the union bound, we may thus obtain a confidence sequence.
+While we allow the conditional mean $t^{-1}\sum_{i\leq t} \mu_i(\theta)$ to change over time in general, let us begin the discussion with the case of a common conditional mean and stationary loss function $f$.
+More precisely, we assume that $\mu(\theta) = \mu_t(\theta) = \E_\dist[f(Z_t,\theta)|\F_{t-1}]$ is unchanging as a function of time.
+Many of the bounds generated in previous sections are based on processes which are themselves based on tail bounds on the term $\lambda \Delta_i(\theta) = \lambda(\mu_i(\theta) - f(Z_i,\theta))$.
+By considering $-\Delta_i(\theta)$ and applying the union bound, we may obtain a confidence sequence.
 For instance, the following confidence sequence may be derived from Corollary~\ref{cor:anytime-subGaussian-losses}.